If you are under 18, please make sure you have your parents’ permission before providing us with any personal details.

 Symptoms of thrush can include:

 Thrush is a yeast infection caused by fungus that exists naturally in the body.
+The fungus that causes thrush tends to grow in warm, moist conditions.

 With vaginal thrush, it can develop when conditions in the vagina change – such as when taking antibiotics, when hormone changes occur due to pregnancy, when you have diabetes or if your immune system is weak.